COVID-19 3D PrintinG

 Contact us directly to request

 Ear Savers are used by people required to wear surgical masks for long periods to reduce chafing on the ears.
 The design we are printing was found on the National Institute of Health 3D Printing Exchange and has been recommended for clinical use.
 We are making three sizes, 5", 6", & 7" straps.
-They are FREE, Local Pickup in Richmond, Maine.
 Use the link below to put in your request, please double check your contact information as you enter it.

 Link to original sources:

-Disclaimer: We are not affiliated with the NIH or the creators of this design and are not medical doctors.
+Disclaimer: We are not affiliated with the NIH or the creators of these designs and are not medical doctors.
 These have been shared for community creation and use at your own risk.

 After you complete your request, we may contact you to verify details and availability before your request is fulfilled.
 We will do our best to fulfill as many requests as possible as quickly as possible, but please keep in mind that we are a small, volunteer group working from our homes in the Richmond, Maine area.
 Local pickup will be from a volunteer's porch (no contact) in Richmond, Maine with the straps bagged in ziplock baggies with a name on them to maintain appropriate social distance.
 We are not set up for shipping or delivery, but let us know of your need and we can try to work something out.
 Your answers to these questions will help us triage our work appropriately around urgency and availability.
 If you have special request, use the Question/Comment field a the bottom to let us know what you need.